uber/nanoscope/README.md

 ## Overview

 Nanoscope is a method tracing tool optimized for extreme accuracy.
-It's instrumentation introduces only ~20 nanoseconds of overhead per method (on a Nexus 6P).
-In order to achieve this performance, the interesting pieces of Nanoscope are implemented as a [fork of AOSP](https://github.com/uber/nanoscope-art).
+The tool's overhead has been measured at around ~20 nanoseconds per method (on a Nexus 6P).
+To achieve this performance, the interesting pieces of Nanoscope are implemented as a [fork of AOSP](https://github.com/uber/nanoscope-art).
 For this reason, **you'll need a device running the Nanoscope OS in order to make use of this tool**.
 The entrypoint for provisioning a device with the custom OS and starting/stopping tracing is the `nanoscope` command-line tool described below.

 For more information on motivation and architecture, check out the [wiki](https://github.com/uber/nanoscope/wiki).